Li Bai: Early years

 In 705, when Li Bai was four years old, his father secretly moved his family to Sichuan, near Chengdu, where he spent his childhood.
-Currently, there is a monument commemorating this in Zhongba Town, Jiangyou, Sichuan province (the area of the modern province then being known as Shu, after a former independent state which had been annexed by the Sui dynasty and later incorporated into the Tang dynasty lands).
+Currently, there is a monument commemorating this in Zhongba Town, Jiangyou, Sichuan province (the area of the modern province known then as Shu, after a former independent state which had been annexed by the Sui dynasty and later incorporated into the Tang dynasty lands).
 The young Li spent most of his growing years in Qinglian (青莲; lit.
 "Blue [also translated as 'green', 'azure', or 'nature-coloured'] Lotus"), a town in Chang-ming County, Sichuan, China.
 This now nominally corresponds with Qinglian Town (青蓮鎮) of Jiangyou County-level city, in Sichuan.

 The young Li read extensively, including Confucian classics such as The Classic of Poetry (Shijing) and the Classic of History (Shujing), as well as various astrological and metaphysical materials which Confucians tended to eschew, though he disdained to take the literacy exam.
 Reading the "Hundred Authors" was part of the family literary tradition, and he was also able to compose poetry before he was ten.
 The young Li also engaged in other activities, such as taming wild birds and fencing.
 His other activities included riding, hunting, traveling, and aiding the poor or oppressed by means of both money and arms.
 Eventually, the young Li seems to have become quite skilled in swordsmanship; as this autobiographical quote by Li himself both testifies to and also helps to illustrate the wild life that he led in the Sichuan of his youth:

 Before he was twenty, Li had fought and killed several men, apparently for reasons of chivalry, in accordance with the knight-errant tradition (youxia).

 In 720, he was interviewed by Governor Su Ting, who considered him a genius.
-Though he expressed the wish to become an official, he never took the civil service examination.
+Though he expressed a wish to become an official, he never took the civil service examination.